billabear/billabear/readme.md

 ### Docker Compose

-Billabear is deployable using docker-compose using the docker-compose.yaml found in https://github.com/billabear/hosting-docker-compose.
+BillaBear is deployable using docker-compose using the docker-compose.yaml found in https://github.com/billabear/hosting-docker-compose.

 ```